finos/rune-dsl/documentation/documentation.rst

 Functions are a fundamental building block to automate processes, because the same set of instructions can be executed as many times as required by varying the inputs to generate a different, yet deterministic, result.

 Just like a spreadsheet allows users to define and make use of functions to construct complex logic, the Rosetta DSL allows to model complex processes from reusable function components.
-Typically, complex processes are defined by combining simpler sub-processes, where one process's ouput can feed as input into another process.
+Typically, complex processes are defined by combining simpler sub-processes, where one process's output can feed as input into another process.
 Each of those processes and sub-processes are represented by a function.
 Functions can invoke other functions, so they can represent processes made up of sub-processes, sub-sub-processes, and so on.

 Reusing small, modular processes has the following benefits: